 It has certainly been a wet December, and there is still more wet stuff to come.
 We have been lucky so far that there has been little snow and that the temps have been hovering above freezing, so there is little ice on the roads and the sidewalks.
 The bad news is that we still have plenty of winter to go with the coldest part of the season yet to come.
 The average overnight low in December is just about at the freezing point.
-The average overnight temp in January is 25 degrees and in February, it starts to rise slightly at 27 degrees.
+The average overnight temp in January is 25 degrees and in February, it starts to rise slightly to 27 degrees.

 Winter Conditions Lead to More Vehicle Accidents